Gluten-Free Homemade Custard

 This post contains affiliate links.
 Please read my disclosures.

-But what if I told you that making your own really good Gluten-Free Vanilla Custard is easy, foolproof and I promise takes no longer than 10 minutes.
+But what if I told you that making your own really good Gluten-Free Vanilla Custard is easy, foolproof and I promise is quick and easy.

 custard in saucepan next to wooden spoon, bowls of dessert, spoons and jug of custard